behu-kea/dat20-classes/cache-exercise.md

 - If it is, return the value
 - If not, get the value using the slow method, then store the result in the cache

+## Handing in your homework

+This exercise has to be **handed in the 15/3**

+Please create a new Github repository and add your code there.
+Submit the link for the Github repo.